emdete/Qubes-blogs/emdete/README.md

 As already mentioned: Qubes eats some CPU.
 On top it separates the processes doing GUI output.
 So any AppVM has to get the content to dom0 through some channel.
 This is (with my HW, a Lenovo T420s) not good
-enough: Movies played with `mpv` stutter, `vlc` seems to be a better.
+enough: Movies played with `mpv` stutter, `vlc` seems to do a better job.
 At least the audio is not interrupted.

 I was not able to play DVDs, error was